-How to experience Khao Yai National Park
+How to visit Khao Yai National Park in 2019

 Be careful here.
 There is an MRT stop called Morchit, but it isn’t actually at Morchit bus station.
 You need to come out of the MRT to the road at Exit 1, and then hail a taxi to the bus station.
 The taxi costs about 60 baht.
 At Morchit bus station, go inside and up to the 3rd floor.
 There are lots of desks for buses going towards Issan (the east of Thailand).
 Find one with ‘Pak Chong’ written on it.
 It’s a good idea to ask them how long it takes and what class it is.
-Some buses will stop multiple times on route and take ages, and some are direct.
+Some buses from Bangkok to Khao Yai will stop multiple times on route and take ages, and some are direct.

-We took a bus for around 150 baht.
+We took a bus from Bangkok to Pak Chong for around 150 baht.
 It took about four hours to get to Pak Chong, where we got dropped off in the centre next to the big statue of the giraffes.
 We rang Bobby from Bobby’s Jungle Tours, who sent someone to pick us up.

 When you get back into Morchit at the end of your trip, there is a taxi rank.
 The queue was huge when we got there and there was a long wait, although it was very well-organised and there was no pushing or queue jumping, or any problems with the taxi driver.
 You can get the taxi to take you back to the BTS or MRT, or to wherever you are staying.

 You can also get a minivan to Pak Chong from Bangkok.
 Minivans used to all go from Victory Monument in Bangkok, which was very convenient.
 Now they have all been moved to the various bus stations around the city.
-Minivans to Pak Chong go from Morchit bus station, which as mentioned above, you can reach by getting to Morchit BTS and taking a taxi.
+Minivans to from Bangkok to Pak Chong go from Morchit bus station, which as mentioned above, you can reach by getting to Morchit BTS and taking a taxi.
 You can also get a shuttle bus to Morchit from Victory Monument.
 Last time we did it, it was free.
 The journey by minivan takes about 2 1/2 hours.
 It can cost a bit more than the big bus, at about 250 baht.

-Another means of transport to Pak Chong is the train.
+Another means of transport from Bangkok to Pak Chong is the train.
 Pak Chong is on the northeastern line towards Ubon Ratchitani, Udon Thani and Nong Khai by the Laos border.
 You get on the train at Hualampang station in Bangkok.
 This is on the MRT line and also connected to Don Muang airport if you are flying into that airport.
-The train stops at Ayuttaya too, so you could also go on the way from visiting the ruins.
+The train stops at Ayutthaya too, so you could also go on the way from visiting the ruins.
 The journey takes 3-4 1/2 hours depending on the number of stops.
 Fares vary with class of ticket.

 If you want to travel independently but without transport, you can get a songthaew (truck) from Pak Chong near the giraffe statue to the gate for about 50 baht.
 However, there is no public transport within the park and the visitors’ centre is quite far from the entrance.
 You could hitchhike if there are cars passing.